geduardo/Designing-Experiments-With-Neural-Networks/README.md

     - **Two Sensors (Continuous)**: variation of Two Sensors in which the space of actions is continuous.
 This experiment is a toy example to try different parameter based RL agents like Actor-Critic.

+## TODO
+- [] Fix paths for modules and inserted images in the notebooks
+- [] Organize and label correctly the `*.csv` files.
+- [] Add link to the Online Documentation when ready.
+- [] Add description to Pendulum notebook.
+- [] Refactor Multiarm Bandit notebook to a clean version.
+- [] Upload notebook for Spring-Bullet.
+- [] Finish notebook for the Continous version and add Actor-Critic agents to the module.
+- [] Add all agents and environments to the modules and more analyzers
+- [] Review code to adapt to the oficial styleguide and correct for errors.

+## TODO (Thesis Report)
+- [] Trancribe the handwritten notes of Machine Learning and Reinforcement Learning to LaTeX.
+- [] Transcribe all notebooks to LaTeX.
+- [] Finish Minimal model for science (Unlikely) or add a section explaining the Scientific Method less abstractly.
+- [] Review Theory section and refactor.
+- [] Write Conclusion section and for further work.
+- [] Review, abstract, preface and add Thesis structure.
+- [] Add more experiments if there's time.